neurosnap/react-cofx/README.md

 * Connects a component to an async function
 * Caches response of async function
 * Async function has access to component's props
-* Component has ability to refetch data with `refetch` prop
+* Component has ability to refetch data
 * Same structure as connecting a component to redux for easy migration
 * Async function can be anything that [co](https://github.com/tj/co) can convert to a promise